The Ekedahl-Oort type of Jacobians of Hermitian curves: Notation and background

 The {\it Ekedahl-Oort type} of $\GG$, also called the {\it final type}, is $\nu=[\nu_1, \ldots, \nu_g]$ where ${\nu_i}={\rm dim}(V(N_i))$.
 The $p$-rank is ${\rm max}\{i \mid \nu_i=i\}$ and the $a$-number equals $g-\nu_g$.
 The Ekedahl-Oort type of $\GG$ does not depend on the choice of a final filtration.
 There is a restriction $\nu_i \leq \nu_{i+1} \leq \nu_i +1$ on the final type.
 There are $2^g$ Ekedahl-Oort types of length $g$ since all sequences satisfying this restriction occur.
 By \cite[9.4, 12.3]{O:strat}, there are bijections between (i) Ekedahl-Oort types of length $g$; (ii) polarized ${\rm BT}_1$ group schemes over $k$ of rank $p^{2g}$; and (iii) principal quasi-polarized Dieudonn\'e modules of dimension $2g$ over $k$.

-In the terminology of \cite[Section 2.3]{EVdG}, the Ekedahl-Oort type $\nu$ is determined by its {\it key values}, namely those indices at which the behavior of the sequence $\nu_i$ switches between the states of being constant and increasing.
-The key values are the last indices of the {\it canonical fragments} of $\nu$.
+In the terminology of \cite[Section 2.2]{EVdG}, an integer $1 \leq i \leq g$ is a {\it break point} of $\nu$ if either $\nu_{i-1}=\nu_i \not = \nu_{i+1}$ or $\nu_{i-1} \not =\nu_i = \nu_{i+1}$.
+The Ekedahl-Oort type is determined by its break points, since these are the indices at which the behavior of the sequence $\nu_i$ switches between the states of being constant and increasing.
+The break points are the last indices of the {\it canonical fragments} of $\nu$.

-\subsection{The de Rham cohomology}
+\subsubsection{The de Rham cohomology}

 By \cite[Section 5]{Oda}, there is an isomorphism of $\EE$-modules between the Dieudonn\'e module of the $p$-torsion group scheme ${\rm Jac}(X_q)[p]$ and the de Rham cohomology group $\Hdr$.